-The report has been produced by the National Ecosystem Assessment Initiative (NEA Initiative) at UNEP-WCMC, as part of the initiative on Building capacity for national ecosystem assessments: linking science and policy and the Biodiversity and Ecosystem Services Network (BES-Net).
-The NEA Initiative is part of a consortium with UNDP and UNESCO under the Biodiversity and Ecosystem Services Network (BES-Net).
-Financial support was provided by the International Climate Initiative (IKI) of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety of the Federal Republic of Germany.
+The report has been produced by UNEP-WCMC, as part of the initiative on Building capacity for national ecosystem assessments: linking science and policy and the Biodiversity and Ecosystem Services Network (BES-Net).
+The NEA Initiative at UNEP-WCMC is part of a consortium with UNDP and UNESCO under BES-Net.
+It works with governments and partners with a wide range of organizations to support national ecosystem assessments.
+Financial support was provided by the International Climate Initiative (IKI) of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety of the Federal Republic of Germany, for Project 18_IV_089_Global_A_IPBES Ecosystem Assessments, "Supporting decision making and building capacity to support IPBES through national ecosystem assessments."